Liberty truck: History

 Of the 9,364 produced prior to the Armistice, several made it to French shores all of the 1st Series variant with electric lights.
 The first trucks arrived in early October 1918 and steadily flowed into French ports before and after the Armistice.
 Few made it into frontline service by wars end.
 Contracts for an additional 43,000 vehicles were canceled in December 1918 and production halted on trucks entirely by 1919.
 Following the war, many Class-B Liberty trucks were sold-off surplus to the civilian market and other militaries.
-Some trucks would see use by foreign armies such as the early Polish Airforce and Army during the Polish-Bolshevik War of 1920-21, as well as with the American Expeditionary Force, Siberia.
+Some trucks would see use by foreign armies such as the early Polish Air Force and Army during the Polish-Bolshevik War of 1920-21, as well as with the American Expeditionary Force, Siberia.
 However, several trucks would continue service with the US Military into the lean days of the late 20s and early 30s receiving engine, body and tire upgrades transforming them into wholly different trucks.
 The trucks seem to have generally disappeared from military use by 1940.